 As spring approaches, so does the promise of a fresh start.
-For many of us, that means taking on the challenge of self improvement and adopting new ways to help us be our best.
+For many of us, that means taking on the challenge of self-improvement and adopting new ways to help us be our best.
 We asked Coronadans what habits they feel contribute to a healthy, happy life.

 “Maxed out, overworked people are neither happy nor healthy.
 There are no celebrations of ‘most stressed.’
-Coronado High School has focused on teaching our students mindfulness and balance as part of a healthy life the last few years.
+Coronado High School has focused on teaching our students mindfulness and balance as part of healthy life in the last few years.
 But balance doesn’t mean finding a way to do all the things available to you.
 In my experience, students find the most success when they make a habit of choosing which options are most suited to helping them reach their goals and making them happy, and saying no to the options that don’t.” ~ Heather Bice, high school English teacher

 “Willpower is a limited resource.
 If we exhaust our willpower, we exhaust the mental muscles needed to inhibit our impulses and persist in the face of frustration or failure.
 That’s why, when it comes to adopting lifelong healthy habits, small steps are more effective in the pursuit of permanent change.” ~ Wendy Kranz, life coach

 “Make it a habit to have fun!
 Change up the routine; be spontaneous.
 Find opportunities to laugh and be playful and enjoy time with friends and family.
 Eating and sleeping well are important, but don’t forget how fundamentally important fun is for self-care.
 When you take care of yourself, you’re giving the best version of you to others, so it’s a win-win.” ~ Emily Kierce, Psy.
 D.